 They call it NETFILE, and most Canadians can use it to file their income tax returns over the Internet.

-To use NETFILE to file your income taxes, you first must prepare your tax return using a commercial tax preparation software package or Web application certified for NETFILE for the 2012 tax year.
+To use NETFILE to file your income taxes, you first have to prepare your tax return using a commercial tax preparation software package or Web application certified for NETFILE for the 2013 tax year.

 With NETFILE you'll get an immediate confirmation that your return has been received, and the Canada Revenue Agency (CRA) claims you'll get a faster refund, possibly within two weeks.